Contact lens manufacturer sees €1M annual cost savings with CHP

-The scope also included the construction of a purpose built energy centre which houses the TCG 2032 engine, associated ancillary plant and separate waste heat steam boiler room.
+The project also included the construction of a purpose built energy centre to house the CHP system, associated ancillary plant and separate waste heat steam boiler.

-Within the energy centre, and at the request of Bausch + Lomb, a dedicated viewing platform was installed allowing site visitors to see the running engine without entering the engine room to learn more about the benefits of CHP.
+Within the energy centre, a dedicated viewing platform was installed to allow site visitors to see the CHP system in operation and learn more about the technology.

-On-site, the CHP plant is generating electricity at 10.5kV and interfaces directly into the sites MV ring providing power to its office buildings, research and development facilities, manufacturing process and warehouse units.
+The CHP plant is generating electricity at 10.5kV and interfaces directly into the site’s MV ring –providing power to its office buildings, research and development facilities, manufacturing process and warehouse units.

-The low grade hot water recovered from the engine jacket water is also used, distributed throughout the factory and used for process and space heating.
+The low-grade hot water recovered from the engine jacket water is also distributed throughout the factory and used for process and space heating.

-The commercial value of the project exceeded €3.3 million and has a calculated return on investment of 3.4 years.
+The commercial value of the project exceeded €3.3 million, with a calculated return on investment of around 3 years.

-The engine will generate in excess of 28 million kWh in electricity, some 17.3 mega tonnes of steam and 12,483MW of low-grade hot water per annum.
-In addition, the annual carbon savings will be 6,500 tonnes per annum.
+The engine generates in excess of 28 million kWh in electricity, some 17.3 mega tonnes of steam and 12,483MW of low-grade hot water per annum.
+In addition, the annual carbon savings are approximately 6,500 tonnes per annum.

-The engine output is the equivalent of powering 5,980 homes with its electricity needs and 2,105 homes with its heating requirements per annum.
+The engine output is the equivalent of supplying power to 5,980 homes and providing heat to 2,105 homes each year.

 Service, operation and maintenance

-Edina will maintain the CHP plant over a 5 year Service and Maintenance contract providing routine maintenance and breakdown response support.
+Edina maintains the CHP plant as part of a 5-year service and maintenance contract – providing routine maintenance and breakdown response support.

-Scheduled major service overhauls will take place at 20,000 and 40,000 run hours with minor service interventions occurring every 4,000 run hours.
+Scheduled major service overhauls take place at 20,000 and 40,000 run hours, with minor service interventions occurring every 4,000 run hours.

-The CHP plant will be remotely monitored 24/7 by Edina via its SCADA (Supervisory Control and Data Acquisition) systems, which will automatically detect and alert Edina’s service desk of any issues on-site.
+The CHP plant is remotely monitored 24/7 by Edina via its SCADA (Supervisory Control and Data Acquisition) systems, which automatically detect and alert Edina’s service desk of any issues on-site.

 “This approach has resulted in a substantial reduction in our environmental impact and significant energy cost savings.
 Bausch + Lomb Waterford has taken the ethos of this plan to heart and has dramatically demonstrated what is possible in terms of reducing the impact of manufacturing on the environment.”

-Creativity and innovation was also a key aspect of this project between both parties in terms of the bespoke CHP building, efficient heat recovery steam generator including economiser, metering requirements, controls systems applied and the integration into the current campus infrastructure.
+Creativity and innovation were also a key aspect of this project between both parties in terms of the bespoke CHP building, efficient heat recovery steam generator and the integration into the current campus infrastructure.

-Colin McKibbin, Sales Manager, Edina, said, “We were absolutely delighted to win this prestigious and extremely high profile contract, once again highlighting our position as market leaders supplying CHP plant installations across Ireland and the UK.
+Colin McKibbin, Sales Manager, Edina, said, “This prestigious and high profile project highlights our position as market leaders supplying CHP plant installations across Ireland and the UK.
 Having full in-house design, as well as a large project management resource and an after-sales service team, was critical to winning this contract.
 Seeing it developing from conceptual design to the stunning finished plant room that we now see has been a privilege”.